 Since Internet Explorer is one of the most popular Web browsers out there right now, many designers are designing their Web pages for it.
 Of course, there is also the desire to design your Web pages for the standards compliant browsers like Firefox, Safari, and Opera, but chances are you are going about your design methodology backwards to how it can be most efficiently done.
 In a nutshell – leave IE until last.

 I went to the library to return The Visible Librarian and I was going to check out The Invisible Web – but after picking it up off of the shelf I saw Weaving the Web and just had to change my mind.
-Weaving the Web is written by Tim Bernes-Lee the sub-title reads “The Original Design and Ultimate Destiny of the World Wide Web by Its Inventor”.
-I was a [ Read More ]

 There is a thread on the Web4lib mailing list with sources for free stock photos.
 I’ve heard of a few of the sources – but this one is cool – Yotophoto let’s you find free photos – by color!!
 You can also search the usual way – but it’s the by color search that seemed like fun to me.